 My name is Meredith, which, very appropriately, means “protector of the sea” in Welsh.
 I’m thirty-three years old, and an Aries with a Cancer Moon and Gemini ascending.
-I’m an eclectic Pagan witch, occult student and practitioner, amateur writer, Tarot/oracle reader, and the creator of this site.
+I’m an eclectic Pagan mystic, occult student and shamanic practitioner.
+I’m also an amateur writer, Tarot/oracle reader, and the creator of this site.

 The goal of The Oracle of Water is to share, teach and explore all things watery and magical – divination, the healing (and devastating) power of water, myths of the sea and water spirits & deities, and use of water in magic and ritual.